-Churches Fire has a wide range of experience working in environments where sensitivity and careful consideration of vulnerable people are required.
+Churches Fire & Security has a wide range of experience working in environments where sensitivity and careful consideration of vulnerable people are required.
 Providing fire safety services and nurse call alarms within care homes, we carefully consider the needs of both the business and its residents, many of whom are elderly, vulnerable or have health issues.

 Our extinguisher technicians work alongside care home staff to ensure portable fire extinguishers are fully-functioning and would perform as required in the event of an emergency, all the while working in a considerate manner towards vulnerable adults within the home.